LEGAL AND COMPLIANCE

 Static policies can quickly become outdated and unfit for purpose in this rapidly evolving legal landscape.
 Regular reviews and updating corporate policies minimizes risks of non-compliance and the resulting consequences.

 There are various components to effective policy management.
-Firstly, leaders must maintain a schedule of policy reviews, assigning responsibility for handling these to relevant legal or management teams.
+Firstly, leaders must maintain a schedule of policy reviews, assigning responsibility for handling these to relevant regulatory or management teams.
 Additionally, policy change tracking systems alongside historical records of different documentation versions ensures accountability and auditing accuracy.

 Perhaps most importantly, there must be a commitment to transparent communication with all key internal stakeholders whenever policies are updated.
 Companies should also arrange for stakeholders to confirm acknowledgment and understanding of these alterations.